JuHaeChoi/JuHaeChoi/README.md

 #### Small And Medium Businesses Automation(SAMBA Project)

-- Automation of the work of the Beauty Max(Cosmetics Manufacturer) Quality Management Team - InfraSystem(Seoul, 2020)
+- RPA|Automation of the work of the Beauty Max(Cosmetics Manufacturer) Quality Management Team - InfraSystem(Seoul, 2020)

-- Automation of the work of the Beauty Max(Cosmetics Manufacturer) R&D Team - InfraSystem(Seoul, 2020)
+- RPA|Automation of the work of the Beauty Max(Cosmetics Manufacturer) R&D Team - InfraSystem(Seoul, 2020)

 #### Automation of administrative affairs in schools

-- Automation of Graduation Situation of Myongji University_Future Convergence University - Aekyung Innovation Services(Seoul, 2020)
+- RPA|Automation of Graduation Situation of Myongji University_Future Convergence University - Aekyung Innovation Services(Seoul, 2020)

 ### 👯 Extracurricular Activities